 The Villino delle Fate (Piazza Mincio, 3) is one of the most striking buildings of the quarter.
 The architect built it between 1920 and 1927.
 It really consists of three buildings built back to back and surrounded by a small garden.
 The floor at the Piazza Mincio entrance is a round mosaic of three female musicians in Roman attire playing the lyre, the guitar and singing.
 The three fairies symbolize the three buildings themselves.
 The Villino delle Fate is completely a-symmetrical, with arches and friezes made of various types of material, including marble, terracotta, brick and glass.

 Rome‘s 17th quartiere is called Trieste and is located more or less between the Via Nomentana, the Via Salaria and the Villa Ada park north east of the center of the Eternal City.
-Its main tourist attractions are the fairy-tale neighborhood of Coppedé and the Catacomb of Priscilla.
+Its main tourist attractions are the fairy-tale neighbourhood of Coppedé and the Catacomb of Priscilla.

-The Catacombs of Sant’Agnese are part of a bigger structure including the Basilica of Sant’Agnese fuori le Mura (“Sant’Agnese outside the Walls”) and the Mausoleo di Costanza, which was built around the year 350.
+The Catacombs of Sant’Agnese in Rome are part of a bigger structure including the Basilica of Sant’Agnese fuori le Mura (“Sant’Agnese outside the Walls”) and the Mausoleo di Costanza, which was built around the year 350.

 The Catacombs of Priscilla (Italian: Catacomba di Priscilla) are the best preserved early Christian cemetery in Rome.
 It is also among the oldest and largest of all of Rome’s catacombs.
 Thanks to several inscriptions bearing the names of Peter and Paul one can deduce that it dates back to the 2nd century.
 In November 2013, after a 5 year restoration period, Priscilla’s Catacombs were reopened to the public.